 How can people support this project?

-Who will oversee the centre?
+Who oversees the centre?

 Why Peterborough?

-The Ontario SPCA and Humane Society had the opportunity to lease space within the Peterborough Humane Society’s new Animal Care Centre, a 24,000 sq. ft. complex that is also home to their adoption centre and a regional spay/neuter clinic.
+The Ontario SPCA and Humane Society had the opportunity to lease space within the Peterborough Humane Society’s Animal Care Centre, a 24,000 sq. ft. complex that is also home to their adoption centre and a regional spay/neuter clinic.
 As the building was being designed from the ground up, it allowed us to custom design the Provincial Dog Rehabilitation Centre to meet our unique needs.

 What makes this centre different than a regular animal centre?